- Studies on Hearing Loss and Injuries - November 30, 2022

-- The Possible Link Between Exercise & Reduced Risk for Hearing Loss - May 4, 2022
+- A Possible Link Between Exercise & Reduced Risk for Hearing Loss - November 17, 2022

 Nobody goes to the gym to tone their ears, but new research is showing that regular exercise can, in fact, strengthen our defenses against hearing loss!
 Physical exercise has numerous, well-documented benefits for overall health including reducing cardiovascular disease risk and better balance and coordination, as well as better endurance, and improving sleep and mood.